 January 16 has been recognized as National Startup Day to promote the start-up culture across the country.
 However, it has become challenging and competitive to convey fresh ideas and bring them to life in light of the rapid speed of disruptive technology innovation.

-On the other hand, running your own company is not an easy task.
+Running your own company is not an easy task.
 To be your own boss without the security of a traditional employer can be isolating, discouraging, and challenging at times.
 On top of that, another thing is more or less guaranteed for this year: startup talent will not be any easier to come by in the following months.
 With remote work now firmly embedded, many organizations are on the lookout for the same types of skilled operators if they hope to expand quickly in the future.
 So as a business owner, you need to be aware of the challenges you may face and how to deal with them so that your company has the best chance of succeeding.

-From the beginning, every startup founder knows that they will face challenges.
-However, there can be occasions when you are surprised.
 Failory.com estimates that 90% of all startups, regardless of industry, fail within the first two years of operation.

 It’s astounding how many firms fail simply because they “forgot” to plan ahead of time.
 Or it’s possible that they did have a strategy in place, but it wasn’t comprehensive enough.
 Sales, development, employees, a shortage of skills, and funding aren’t just afterthoughts; they’re critical components of a business.
 All of them should be included in your business plan from the start.

-Talent will always be the most challenging obstacle to overcome in any venture.
+Hiring talent will always be the most challenging obstacle to overcome in any venture.

 Employers must address the issue of a lack of skilled workers in their workforce (ranging from data and analytics to software engineering and product design).
 Large corporations are looking to develop those skills in-house, while startups are looking to fill gaps by hiring from abroad and bringing contractors and specialist software development companies from outside the country.
 Of course, this comes with visa issues and a hefty price tag.
 This is where remote working can come in.